History of Stage 9

 The Stage 9 brand is defined in both color and pattern to represent the broad diversity of programming and offerings to the community.
 In a carryover from the previous brand, a red color joins orange, grey and black in the new color palette of the organization.
 The word Stage now appears in a bold rectangular box representing the key feature of the organization, the stage of a theatre.
 The number 9 will be developed and engaged in the Hutchinson community so that the organization’s name becomes synonymous with the appearance of the number 9.
 Finally, unique visual patterns which represent the diversity of arts programming offered at Stage 9 will continue to build the Stage 9 brand.

-While the most notable part of a rebranding effort might be the visual reset, Stage 9 is steadfastly committed to becoming a unique entertainment venue which is the go-to place for performing arts in and around Hutchinson.
+While the most notable part of a rebranding effort might be the visual reset, Stage 9 is steadfastly committed to becoming a unique entertainment venue.
 Stage 9 will continue to work towards being inclusive and versatile in production and presentation.
 Finally, Stage 9 will strive to become a true community asset and a part of the vibrancy of the future of downtown Hutchinson and the Hutchinson community at large.

-Stage 9 begins its 100th Anniversary Season in January.
-From special events to a mainstage season filled with revivals from past seasons, the 2016 Season is designed to continue Stage 9’s commitment to diverse programming and offerings to the Hutchinson community.
+Stage 9 begins its 104th Anniversary Season in January.
+From special events to a mainstage season filled with new and exciting education programming, the 2020 Season is designed to continue Stage 9’s commitment to diverse offerings to the Hutchinson community.